 Upon your return to UWE Bristol

 - Submit all faculty, placement and/or Erasmus documentation where appropriate.

 - Participate in promotion and preparation activities for future study abroad students – just as previous students did for you!

 - Get in touch with UWE Bristol Careers to discuss how you can include your experience within your CV and use it towards your UWE Bristol Futures Award.

 - Join the UWE Bristol Exchange Student Society and get involved with social events for current and former exchange students.

 - Email photographs and quotes to firstname.lastname@example.org or enter the UWE Bristol Study Abroad photo competition so we can use these on our website and in promotional materials.
 We enjoy receiving photos of your international opportunities!

-Whether travelling within or outside of the EU, it’s important to understand UK government travel safety advice for your host country, and how access help and support through your personal travel insurance and UWE Bristol’s travel insurance policy if things go wrong.
+Whether travelling within or outside of the EU, it’s important to understand UK government travel safety advice for your host country, and how access help and support through your personal travel insurance and UWE Bristol’s travel cover if things go wrong.

 UK passport holders can find further information on visa requirements and specific country travel advice by visiting the Foreign and Commonwealth Office’s Travel Advice website.